cyocum/cyocum.github.io/_posts/2020-08-15-Named-Graphs.md

 }
 ```

-The query above will produce _zero_ results.
-This has even caused
+The query above will produce _zero_ results when used with IrishGen.
-confusion to the curators several times.
-Why does this produce no
+This has caused confusion to the curators several times over the
+course of the project.
+Why does this produce no results?
+It is
-results?
-It is because this query does not query the entire graph; it
+because this query does not query the entire graph; it only queries
-only queries the Default Graph, the graph which contains only triples.
+the Default Graph, the graph which contains only triples.
+Find does
-Find does not appear in the Default Graph and thus the query will
+not appear in the Default Graph and thus the query will produce no
-produce no results.
-The key to understanding this is that IrishGen is
+results.
+The key to understanding this is that IrishGen is split into
-split into MS Named Graphs and does not have triples in the Default
+MS Named Graphs and does not have triples in the Default Graph thus
-Graph thus searching the Default Graph will yield no results because
+searching the Default Graph will yield no results because there is
-there is nothing in the Default Graph.
+nothing in the Default Graph.

 How do we create a query which will return what is expected?
 For this
 SPARQL has two methods, the first is the `from` keyword.
 This keyword